bwsw/cloudstack-ui/README.md

 ```

 where the `favicon.ico` is the favicon, `cloudstack_logo.png` is the logo displayed on the login screen and `cloudstack_logo_light.png` is the CloudStack logo displayed in the sidebar with the light theme.

-### Assisting object cleanup container

-Some operations implemented in the UI require "delayed" activities, so we use additional cleaner container that cleans objects marked for the removal.

-Download and start [bwsw/cloudstack-ui-cleaner](https://hub.docker.com/r/bwsw/cloudstack-ui-cleaner/) container.

 ## Versioning